MS Fram deck plans

 MS Fram cruise ship deck plan has a total of 137 staterooms for 276 passengers (max capacity is 318 guests/International cruises, or up to 500 on Norwegian coastal voyages), served by 75 crew/staff.
 The ship has 8 passenger decks (all accessed by 2 elevators, 3 decks with cabins), 2 jacuzzies, Spa/Sauna, Fitness.
 The ship’s interior design is Greenland-themed, with a traditional Nordic feel (lots of wool, leather, oak).
 Public areas are decorated with artworks designed by artists from Greenland (Aasiaat and Nuuk) and from Norway (Lofoten).

 MS Fram deckplan changes 2020 refurbishment review

 Before the Arctic season 2020, the cruise ship is scheduled to enter drydock for an extensive refurbishment.

 Following the refit, the ship will have large windows in most venues, new open spaces, new restaurants, completely overhauled staterooms and public areas, new Science Center, new dual-fuel engines.

-- The dining room will be redesigned and renamed Restaurant Aune.
+- The dining room will be redesigned and renamed Aune Restaurant.

-- The new Science Center is an "edutainment area" where passengers meet and mingle with the ship's staff and crew.
+- Fram Science Center is an "edutainment area" where passengers meet and mingle with the ship's staff and crew.

 - The fore-located Qilak Observation Lounge will be redesigned and renamed "Explorer Lounge and Bar".